Cooking Up A Hooley In The Kitchen

 Add in all the remaining ingredients and lower the heat to low and cook for another 10-15 minutes.

 Use to baste your meat or serve on the side.
-Leftover sauce keeps in the refrigerator for 2-3 weeks.
+Leftover sauce is kept in the refrigerator for 2-3 weeks.
 Small mason jars are great for storing extra sauces.

 Smoked Corned Beef